Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Introduction

 Trapped Coulomb crystals in Penning and Paul traps offer a powerful platform for studying nanofriction in highly controllable environments.
 These systems are used across various fields, including quantum computing \cite{cirac_QuantumComputationsCold_1995, blatt_EntangledStatesTrapped_2008, monroe_ScalingIonTrap_2013}, precision spectroscopy \cite{arnold_ProspectsAtomicClocks_2015, keller_EvaluationTrapinducedSystematic_2016, keller_MultiionSpectros_2024, schmidtSpectroscopyUsingQuantum2005, champenoisIonRingLinear2010}, and fundamental studies of quantum many-body phenomena \cite{islam_OnsetQuantumPhase_2011, britton_EngineeredTwodimensionalIsing_2012, bohnet_QuantumSpinDynamics_2016, Ruffert_Domain_2024}.
 Beyond these applications, the dynamics of large three-dimensional ion Coulomb crystals and strongly coupled non-neutral plasmas have been investigated extensively, establishing these systems as model platforms for collective dynamics and transport in the strongly coupled regime~\cite{dubin_Plasmas_1999,champenoisIonRingLinear2010,poindron2021thermal,baldovin_StronglyCoupled_2024,Zaris_simulations_2025}.

 The static properties of ion Coulomb crystals have been widely studied.
 As particle number increases, the system forms concentric ring- or shell-like structures in 2D and 3D geometries, respectively \cite{gilbert_ShellStructurePhaseMagnetically_1988, Hasse_cylindrical_Coulomb_1990, hasse_StructureMadelungEnergy_1991, drewsen_large_1998, radzvilavicius_TopologicalDefectMotifs_2011, Drewsen_ICCs_2015}.
 Recent work has investigated orientational melting in 2D crystals with up to $15$ ions, interpreted as thermally activated rotation of the outer ion ring around the central core \cite{duca_orientational_2023}.
-For specific ion numbers (“magic numbers”), this rotation is hindered due to increased energy barriers, suppressing orientational melting.
-On a similar note, studies on the Wigner crystallization of 2D electron clusters showed a strong dependence on the solid-to-liquid phase transition on the particle number \cite{bonitz_SingleelectronControlWigner_2002, golubnychiy_ControllingIntershellRotations_2003}.
+More generally, enhanced stability at specific particle numbers (“magic numbers”) has long been discussed in finite charged clusters, both in three-dimensional Coulomb crystals and in two-dimensional mesoscopic systems, where shell closures and highly symmetric configurations were linked to suppressed intershell rotation and melting~\cite{tsuruta_BindingEnergyMicrostructure_1993, schweigert_SpectralPropertiesClassical_1995, arp_3DCoulombBalls_2005, tomecka_MultistepRadialMelting_2005}.
+On a similar note, studies on the Wigner crystallization of 2D electron clusters showed a strong dependence of the solid-to-liquid phase transition on the particle number~\cite{bonitz_SingleelectronControlWigner_2002, golubnychiy_ControllingIntershellRotations_2003}.

+In this work, we employ molecular-dynamics simulations to investigate shell formation and inter-shell nanofriction in finite three-dimensional ion Coulomb crystals, using constrained and driven outer-shell rotation to show how ion number, trap aspect ratio, shell commensurability, and collective relaxation determine rotational barriers, depinning thresholds, and multidimensional sliding dynamics.

+First, we find that the scaling for the number of shells in finite, spheroidal crystals is captured by a simple power-law, only depending on the ratio of the trapping potential $\alpha$ and particle number $N$, allowing simple estimations of ion numbers in experimental settings (Conclusion A).

+We then treat rotating shells in the view of nanofriction and calculate a Peierls-Nabarro-type potential of the outer shell rotation over the static inner core, by treating the angle of rotation as a collective coordinate.
+We find that the effective barrier for shell rotation is highly sensitive to $N$, with changes by a factor of up to $\sim 7$, when $N$ is changed by one and by a factor of up to $60$ when $N$ is changed by a few.
+We quantify a geometric commensurability measure and find that while inter-shell commensurability provides an important contribution to these fluctuations, the full barrier is generally governed by a system-dependent interplay of inter-shell, outer-shell, and trap-related energy changes (Conclusion B).